Job Ready Workforce and Educational Institutions

 The St. Louis region’s talent pool runs notably deep across all aspects of the supply chain, from the shop floor to the research and development lab, to the warehouse, and up through the C-Suite.

-Occupational employment chart for St. Louis, MSA review production occupations and transportation/material moving occupations.
-Includes comparison of St. Louis vs Louisville, Kansas City, and Nashville.
+Occupational employment chart for St. Louis, MSA.
+Includes comparison of St. Louis vs. five other cities: Kansas City, MO; Louisville, KY; Indianapolis, IN; Memphis, TN; and Nashville, TN.

 Key Strengths of the St. Louis Regional Workforce